How to Be a Responsible Tourist: 30 Ethical Travel Tips

 New cruise ships also tend to have greener fuel and other clean technologies.

-Instead of just searching for the cheapest place to stay in Yangon (Myanmar) or the most convenient accommodation in Mallorca, Spain, pause to consider if there’s a more sustainable way of spending your tourism dollars.
+Instead of searching for the cheapest place to stay in Yangon (Myanmar) or the most convenient places to stay in Mallorca (Spain), pause to consider if there’s a more sustainable way of spending your tourism dollars.

 Accommodation is one of your biggest travel costs, so it’s an area where you can really have a positive impact.